-- III.
-Create a holding area for all incoming boxwood and other plant materials. - a.
-The holding area must be at least 3 meters (approximately 10 feet) from other blocks of plants, but preferably farther.
+- II.
+Inspect all newly purchased plant material upon receipt.
+If a shipment displays boxwood blight symptoms, report immediately to the Virginia Department of Agriculture and Consumer Services.
+To report symptoms in nurseries call: 804-786-3515. - III.
+Create a holding area for all incoming boxwood and other plant materials. - A. Holding area must be at least 3 meters (approximately 10 feet) from other blocks of plants, but preferably farther.
 Alternatively, a physical barrier such as an enclosed greenhouse can be used. - b.
-Locate the holding area on concrete, asphalt, or weed mat to facilitate the cleaning of leaf debris and spilled potting mix.
+Locate the holding area on concrete, asphalt, or weed mat over gravel to facilitate the cleaning of leaf debris and spilled potting mix.

-Figure 4.
+Figure 5.
 Store plants on easy-to-clean surface such as weed mat over well drained gravel.

 - c.
 Place all incoming plant material and new cuttings in the holding area for 30 days. - d.
-Plant material should be inspected regularly for boxwood blight symptoms by trained staff. - e.
+Plants should be inspected regularly for boxwood blight symptoms by trained staff. - e.
 Clean plant debris by vacuuming, sweeping, or raking on a regular basis. - f.
-Organize boxwood stock by source and keep stock well labeled so plant origin can be easily identified. - g.
-Suspend use of all fungicides during the holding period.

-- h.
-Consider placing "sentinel plants" that are highly susceptible to boxwood blight, such as English or American boxwood, in your holding zone to detect boxwood blight if you are holding more resistant cultivars. - D. Customer returns and traffic management - I. Do not reintroduce plants to the nursery after they have left nursery property. - E. Shipping and receiving - II.
-Locate unloading zone on a surface that can be easily swept and cleaned between deliveries.
+Keep all boxwood stock separated by source, and keep stock well labeled so plant origin can be easily identified. - g.
+Suspend use of all fungicides during the holding period. - h.
+Consider placing "sentinel plants" (those which are highly susceptible to boxwood blight such as English or American boxwood) in your holding zone to detect boxwood blight if you are holding more resistant cultivars. - C. Avoid unintentional introduction of this disease by large equipment rentals and contract labor. - I. Avoid bringing in plant diggers or large equipment that may have worked on sites where boxwood blight has been introduced. - II.
+If you must bring in large equipment: - a.
+Check to make sure that the equipment has not been used in areas where boxwood blight has been found. - b.
+Have equipment cleaned and sanitized as completely as possible before it enters nursery property.